sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 published: true
 layout: post
 ---
-If you're like me, you woke up this morning and realized the Olympics was on and it might be incredible to watch the world's best athletes compete for medals and national honor.
+If you're like me, you woke up this morning and realized the Olympic Games are on and it might be incredible to watch the world's best athletes compete for medals and national honor.

 ## Flip on the tv